benhedibi/RTF-decomposer/README.md

 ![](pictures/enc_storage.png)

-Clearly visible that the data is simply encrypted with a simple <b>xor algorithm</x>, the encryption key is a crystal clear <b>0xBF</b>
+Clearly visible that the data is simply encrypted with a simple <b>xor algorithm</b>, the encryption key is a crystal clear <b>0xBF</b>

 ![](pictures/dec_storage.png)

+## Closing notes :

+RTF Decomposer doesn't detect exploits or decrypt data ( if you want such exciting features then join me at Tornado Security Labs LOL).
+Its just a simple tool meant for <b>RTF</b> embedded data extraction where <b>high speed</b> and <a>accuracy</b> are of paramount importance.

+<a href="https://www.youtube.com/watch?v=yoYZf-lBF_U">Cause ain't no such things as halfway crooks
+Scared to death, scared to look, they shook</a>